karayabin/universe-snapshot/universe/Ling/Light_DatabaseInfo/doc/api/Ling/Light_DatabaseInfo/Service/LightDatabaseInfoService/getTableInfo.md

 - types: an array of columnName => type
          Type is a string representing the mysql type ( ex: int(11), or varchar(128), ... ).
          List of mysql types here: https://dev.mysql.com/doc/refman/8.0/en/data-types.html
+- nullables: array of column names which are nullable
 - simpleTypes: an array of columnName => simpleType.
          A simple type is a string amongst:
              - str